1970 Formula One season

-Jochen Rindt was awarded the Drivers' Championship posthumously after being killed during qualifying at the Italian Grand Prix.
+Jochen Rindt (pictured in 1969) won his first and only World Championship posthumously, driving for Lotus-Ford.
+He suffered a fatal accident during qualifying for the Italian Grand Prix.

+Jacky Ickx (pictured in 1969), driving for Ferrari, finished the season in second, five points behind Rindt.

+Ickx's teammate Clay Regazzoni (pictured in 1974) finished the season ranked third.

 The 1970 Formula One season was the 24th season of the Fédération Internationale de l'Automobile's Formula One motor racing.
 It featured the 21st World Championship of Drivers, the 13th International Cup for F1 Manufacturers and three non-championship races open to Formula One cars.
 The World Championship was contested over thirteen races between 7 March and 25 October.

-Jochen Rindt, driving for Lotus, won his first Drivers' Championship, although he died four races before the end of the season.
+Jochen Rindt, driving for Lotus, won his first Drivers' Championship, although he died during the race weekend at Monza, four races before the end of the season.
 He had earned enough championship points that no other driver managed to surpass his total.
 It is the only season to date in which the Drivers' Championship has been awarded posthumously.
 Jacky Ickx, driving for Ferrari, finished the season strongly but ended up five points short.
-The Manufacturers' Cup was won by Lotus, seven points ahead of Ferrari.
+His teammate Clay Regazzoni placed third, scoring his first win at Monza, but this was not enough for the Maranello-based outfit to overturn the early deficit they had in the Manufacturers' Cup, which Lotus clinched by a 7-point margin.

 Bruce McLaren, founder and owner of the famous McLaren team, died on 2 June while testing his McLaren M8D Can-Am car at Goodwood Circuit.
 Piers Courage, driver for Frank Williams's team, was killed during the Dutch Grand Prix on 21 June.

 Three-time World Champion Jack Brabham retired at the end of the year.